 Why a Book Might Be Better for You

 If you aren’t comfortable on video or think you come across stiff, impersonal, or not yourself, then a profile book might be a better fit for your family.
-Although videos are a bit more personal, it won’t come across as personal if you aren’t comfortable on camera.
+Although videos are a bit more personal, they won’t come across as personal if you aren’t comfortable on camera.
 Additionally, if you don’t know how to edit a video (or don’t want to learn) and can’t afford to pay for a videographer, then a profile book may be a better choice.
 You may already have pictures you can use for an online profile or book, and you only need to put together the pictures with your personal story.
 Oftentimes, you can do this yourself without the need to hire anyone to help.

 Tips for Telling Your Story on Video